 The average dose per person from all sources is about 620 mrems per year.
 It is not, however, uncommon for any of us to receive less or more than that in a given year (largely due to medical procedures we may undergo).
 International Standards allow exposure to as much as 5,000 mrems a year for those who work with and around radioactive material.

-The interactive Dose Chart appears below, but you can also download a printable version.
+The interactive Dose Calculator appears below, but you can also download a printable version.

-For an interactive version of the Dose Chart which is based on the internationally recognized units (Sieverts and millisieverts).
+For an interactive version of the Dose Calculator which is based on the internationally recognized units (Sieverts and millisieverts).

 * Average values.